 Biopsy of involved cartilage, most often the pinna, is helpful if clinical diagnosis is not clear-cut.

 Laboratory tests are done.
-They are not specific but may help to exclude other disorders.
-Synovial fluid analysis reveals mild inflammatory changes that are nonspecific but help to rule out an infectious process.
-Blood tests may show normocytic-normochromic anemia, leukocytosis, elevated ESR or γ-globulin levels, and occasionally positive rheumatoid factor, antinuclear antibodies (ANA), or, in up to 25%, antineutrophil cytoplasmic antibodies (ANCA).
-Abnormal renal function may indicate an associated vasculitis.
-A positive c-ANCA test (ANCA that are reactive mainly to proteinase-3) suggests Wegener's granulomatosis, which can cause similar findings (see Vasculitis: Granulomatosis with Polyangiitis (GPA)).
+They are not specific but may help exclude other disorders.
+Synovial fluid analysis reveals mild inflammatory changes that are nonspecific but help rule out an infectious process.
+Blood tests may show normocytic-normochromic anemia, leukocytosis, elevated ESR or γ-globulin levels, and occasionally positive rheumatoid factor, antinuclear antibodies (ANA), or, in up to 25% of patients, antineutrophil cytoplasmic antibodies (ANCA).
+Abnormal renal function may indicate an associated glomerulonephritis.
+A positive c-ANCA test (ANCA that are reactive mainly to proteinase-3) suggests granulomatosis with polyangiitis (previously Wegener granulomatosis), which can cause similar findings (see Granulomatosis with Polyangiitis (GPA)).

 The upper and lower airways should be evaluated, including complete spirometric testing and chest CT, when the diagnosis is made.

-Mortality after 5 yr is 30%, from collapse of laryngeal and tracheal structures or from cardiovascular complications such as large-vessel aneurysm, cardiac valvular insufficiency, or systemic vasculitis.
+Mortality rates have decreased with newer therapies.
+Survival is now 94% after 8 yr, with death typically resulting from collapse of laryngeal and tracheal structures or from cardiovascular complications such as large-vessel aneurysm, cardiac valvular insufficiency, or systemic vasculitis.

 More extensive tracheobronchial collapse may require tracheal reconstruction.
-Eye disease may sometimes be recalcitrant to treatment, especially when involving the sclera, and carries a poor prognosis.
+Eye disease may sometimes be recalcitrant to treatment, especially when involving the sclera, and has a poor prognosis.
 All patients should be closely monitored for atherosclerosis given the risk of premature atherosclerosis in systemic vasculitides.
 Patients on long-term corticosteroid therapy should receive osteoporosis prophylaxis.
+Prophylaxis for opportunistic infections, such as Pneumocystis jirovecii, should be added if combination immunosuppressive therapy is used.